Mstarr85/Quiz/README.md

 ## How It Works

+    * Timed quiz with 75 seconds on the clock.

-    *There are 5 questions on this quiz
+    * There are 5 questions on this quiz

-    *Read the questions carefully and click on one of the multiple choice answers
+    * Read the questions carefully and click on one of the multiple choice answers

+    * When timer reaches zero the quiz is over

-    *Once you are finished you will get your score
+    * Once you are finished you will get your score

 About: